 This is actually a castle I’ve covered before, so I’ll keep it brief here.

-But to repeat a few interesting facts, it’s a 13th century castle that was the childhood home of Anne Boleyn, and it’s really picturesque.
+This 13th century castle was the childhood home of Anne Boleyn, and it’s really picturesque.

 It actually looks almost as if it could be a country home to some reclusive writer, gone into a bit of disrepair in the offseason.